 Independent labels were stocked extensively: Les Temps Modernes (Minny Pops, Crispy Ambulance), 4AD (Bauhaus, Mass, Sort Sol, The The), Stiff (Desmond Dekker), 2 Tone (Specials), Tommy Boy (Planet Patrol) and Sugar Hill (Grandmaster Flash).
 Rare items would be strategically held back for leaner times, like a clear vinyl XTC "Life Begins At The Hop" single or the first (raised letter) pressing of OMD's "Electricicty" sleeve.

-Heavily inspired by Joy Division's 'Unknown Pleasures' album in July 1979, Wax Trax! became the supreme Factory Records center of Chicago.
-Any Factory record by Crispy Ambulance, Section 25 or the Names was stocked in abundance and featured prominently.
+Heavily inspired by Joy Division's 'Unknown Pleasures' album in July 1979, Wax Trax! became the Factory Records center of Chicago.
+Any Factory record by Crispy Ambulance, Section 25, the Names or the Distractions was stocked in abundance and featured prominently.
 A custom-made 'Joy Division' neon sign glowed behind the front counter.

 Wax Trax! printed tickets and planned to present Joy Division at Tut's on May 27, 1980.
 Unfortunately lead singer Ian Curtis committed suicide on May 18 and the first-ever US tour was cancelled.
 Curtis' suicide affected Wax Trax! staffers very deeply.